Knowledge Sharing

 Please wait for the email notification after manual verification.

 15. Why Is Manual Verification Required?
-How Long Does It Take?

 Answer: If a document does not contain a digital signature or shows signs of missing pages, stains, obstructions, damage, or suspected tampering, automated verification is not possible.
 The document must be manually checked against the original SGS database.